Don't hope to get rid of books (Umberto Eco)

 In basket

-"The Society of Control" is a wide-ranging study by John Fasman, Washington correspondent for The Economist.
-It focuses on the legal, political and moral issues that inevitably arise in a society where each of us is constantly under surveillance.
+"The Control Society" is a major study by John Fasman, Washington correspondent for The Economist.
+It is devoted to the legal, political and moral problems that inevitably arise in a society where each of us is constantly under surveillance.

-Facial recognition technology, automatic license plate readers, flying drones, and predictive algorithms all come into focus, forcing the author to consider who might benefit from the mass use of surveillance technology and how it affects our lives.
+Facial recognition technologies, automatic license plate readers, flying drones, behavior prediction algorithms - all this comes into the author's focus, forcing him to think about who might benefit from the mass use of surveillance technologies and how it affects our lives.

 See also: